Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: Detailed simulation results

-Finally, we evaluate the performance of \cite{lee2009bounds}'s and \cite{honore2020selection}'s bounds approaches using DGP2.
+We also evaluate the bounds proposed by \cite{lee2009bounds} and \cite{honore2020selection} using DGP2.
 We do not consider DGP1 because there is no binary treatment variable for which Lee’s bounds are applicable.
-We use a sample size of 100,000 instead of 5,000, which we use for point estimators.
-This is because the HH bounds are not reliably estimated with a moderate sample size, with which the bounds are often empty (in 93 iterations out of 1,000) or uninformative (including zero within the bounds in 615 iterations out of 1,000).
-With the 100,000 sample size, both bounds are reliably estimated.
-Figure \ref{fig: simul bounds DGP2} displays the box plots of HH’s and Lee’s bounds.
-It is not surprising to observe that the Lee bounds consistently contain the true parameter value for $\beta_2$ because the bounds are very wide in this setup.
-The Lee bounds are never informative about the sign of the treatment effect as they include zero in every simulation under DGP2.
-In contrast, the HH bounds are significantly tighter than the Lee bounds.
-However, in most iterations, the HH bounds are not informative and never contain the true value because the model misspecifies the selection process.
+For the HH bounds, we closely follow the HH implementation (with the logistic first stage).
+We use $n=100{,}000$, rather than the $n=5{,}000$ used for the point estimators, because the HH bounds are not reliably estimated at the smaller sample size: they are empty in 93 of 1,000 iterations.
+With the larger sample size, both bounds are reliably estimated.
+The right panel of Figure~\ref{fig:simul-overall}(b) displays the box plots of the HH and Lee bounds.
+The Lee bounds consistently contain the true parameter value for $\beta_2$ because they are very wide in this setup.
+They are never informative about the sign of the treatment effect, as they include zero in every iteration under DGP2.
+Although much tighter, the HH bounds are uninformative in most iterations and never contain the true value because the model misspecifies the selection process.

-These simulation exercises clearly demonstrate the practical usefulness of our semiparametric estimator.
-When at least one continuous covariate is present and the selection process exhibits nonlinearity, our estimator performs exceptionally well even with a modest sample size.
-The first-stage selection procedure is nonparametrically identified so assessing the nonlinearity in the selection equation is practically easy.
-In contrast to HH’s partially identifying linear selection model, our semiparametric model offers greater flexibility by not imposing linearity in the first stage while still point-identifying the parameters of interest.
-Consequently, our estimator can serve as a valuable alternative when the Lee bounds are excessively wide to provide meaningful insights.
-However, if there is no continuous variable or the selection process is genuinely linear, the HH bounds would be an excellent alternative to the Lee bounds.